 In addition to this, identifying these skill gaps can also help businesses make informed hiring decisions.
 This is because businesses will look for individuals who possess the skills that their current employees may be lacking.
 This helps to fill the skill gap and once again create a much smoother business.

-Here at Eras, we have a range of amazing Aptitude tests designed for businesses, recruiters and schools.
-We will work closely with you to tailor your Aptitude test to your exact needs to ensure that the test is perfect for your business.
-Get in touch with us today at 01379 652171 to discuss the perfect tests for your business.
+Here at eras, we have a range of amazing aptitude tests designed for businesses, recruiters and schools.
+We will work closely with you to help select the aptitude test most suited to your exact needs to ensure that the test is perfect for your business.
+Get in touch with us today to discuss the perfect tests for your business.